Skip to Content

 7. What are the best tours to Yoho National Park?

-A lady sits on the dock at Emerald Lake in Yoho National Park, Canada
+Restaurant at Emerald Lake in Yoho National Park

 Lake Louise and Yoho National Park from Calgary or Banff

-The tour costs $164 CAD per person, which we think is pretty good given how much you get to see in one day.
+The tour costs $160 CAD per person, which we think is pretty good given how much you get to see in one day.
 It includes all of your transport from the meeting point in either Calgary or Banff, your national park fees, and 20 minutes of snowshoeing during the winter months, although lunch is on your own account.
-Book this tour online and you can also take advantage of the buy now, pay later option!
+As this tour operates on certain days of the week, make sure to book this tour in advance to secure the dates you want!

 Discover Grizzly Bears from Banff